 You can see in picture 3 that to move the club from a little plane to a higher plane you must lift your body to accommodate the upper shaft position into impact.
 In the simplest terms, you must “jump” to hit the ball.

 For years, the golf world has ignored the complications of this lifting occurring during the golf swing.
 Why?
 Because, most people don’t even question their conventional “hang the arms straight down” – address position.
 It is an unquestioned tenant of the golf swing.

-What if this fundamental address position, the foundation of the golf swing is wrong?
-What if the basic conventional address position is too difficult?
+What if this key address position, the foundation of the golf swing is wrong?
+What if the primary conventional address position is too complicated?
 Furthermore, a man knows as the best ball-striker in the world named Moe Norman didn’t address the ball this way.
 Moe would often say “Keep it Simple Stupid” when it came to his golf swing.

 By observing his address, you immediately notice that difference – he held the club on a Single Plane – aligning the club on the Impact plane at address making the swing more natural.
 Here is Moe at address, and impact: